Bluetti Elite 200 V2 vs Ecoflow Delta 2 Max

 Solar Input Wattage and Efficiency

-The Elite 200 V2 supports up to 2200W of solar input—brilliant for anyone running off-grid setups for days at a time.
+The Elite 200 V2 supports up to 2200W of solar input—brilliant for anyone running a portable power station with solar panel setup for days at a time.

 The Delta 2 Max tops out at 1800W solar input, which is still plenty, but Bluetti has the advantage for serious solar charging.